-The Open Compute Project’s celebration of its ninth annual summit summons two observations: while interest in this initiative remains high, it’s not clear how much impact a decade’s worth of work has achieved in terms of shifting the enterprise data centre to open computing.
+The Open Compute Project’s celebration of its ninth annual summit begs two observations: while interest in this initiative remains high, it’s not clear how much impact a decade’s worth of work has achieved in terms of shifting the enterprise data centre to open computing.
 In the research report reproduced below, Jeffrey Fidacaro, senior analyst, datacenter technologies for the 451 Research Group, pokes at this issue, assessing progress towards broader adoption of open hardware technologies through an update on significant announcements socialized at the event.
 But in commentary that is the hallmark of 451 Research, Fidacaro also provides analysis pointing to some of the hurdles that need to be overcome if data centre adoption is going to spread beyond the hyperscale community.
 Specifically, he notes that despite efforts like the Open Compute Project (OPC), “maturity around the procurement, testing and certification, and support functions, that firms are accustomed to with traditional (non-OCP) hardware” has not evolved to the point where trust engenders action.
 To learn more about the gaps between enterprise markets and the OCP supply chain – and about the efforts of companies like Microsoft, Facebook, Intel, Schneider and Equinix to support open computing, readers are advised to delve into the riches of the 451 report which follows. (ed.)

 The recent Open Compute Project (OCP) Summit in Santa Clara, California, marked the ninth year for the annual event, which had a record 2,800-plus attendees.
 OCP membership, which includes end users and a growing number of suppliers, doubled to 198 in 2017 from 88 a year ago.